 The right RMIS solution can help tame this process and limit an organization’s exposure to third parties that maintain insufficient liability coverage.
 While this is certainly a required first step, it still does not provide an organization with the ability to make strategic decisions on vendor management.
 COIs managed properly may limit the incidence of unexpected liability from a third party, but do little to address the actual risks posed by any vendor or contractor.

-Pushing past the limitations of risk assessments
+Pushing past the limitations of vendor risk assessments

 The primary tool for mitigating third-party risk is the risk assessment.
 The process tends to follow familiar steps: create an assessment (sometimes using a one-size-fits-all form), send it off to a vendor (typically, this is done on an annual basis), collect the results, and file them away.
 This procedure is often highly manual and treated as an administrative chore by parties on both sides.
 Because of that, the focus typically centers on simply completing the process rather than using the process to inform better decisions.

-The data collected via assessments is, in theory, supposed to help the organization understand the risk profiles of all vendors and contractors allowing them to take action when risk thresholds are exceeded.
+The data collected via vendor risk assessments is, in theory, supposed to help the organization understand the risk profiles of all vendors and contractors allowing them to take action when risk thresholds are exceeded.
 If the data is buried in some spreadsheet or locked away in a file cabinet, it can offer no impact.
 Similarly, collecting non-relevant information also provides no context for decision makers.
 Assessments only hold value if they are timely, accurate, and actionable.
 Fail any of those conditions and the strategic benefit is lost.

 Increasing timeliness with online portals

 A difficult collection process will usually be one put off or avoided altogether, especially if it means time is taken away from one’s primary duties.
 This leads to forms sitting on desks, cycles of follow-up calls and emails, and delayed data.
-Creating a much-simplified process, however, not only leads to faster completion cycles, but also opens up the possibility of more frequent data requests since the administrative burden is reduced.
+Creating a much-simplified vendor management process, however, not only leads to faster completion cycles, but also opens up the possibility of more frequent data requests since the administrative burden is reduced.

 The use of easily customized online portals can dramatically improve the assessment process for all parties involved.
 Detailed instructions provide the context needed for respondents to fully understand the process, while simplified digital forms streamline the data entry process and reduce completion times.
 Tracking submission statuses and overdue requests is easy with Origami Risk’s flexible dashboards and reports.
 Follow-up emails can also be sent automatically, creating a self-managing process requiring few resources to run efficiently.